likelian/Lab_spring2022/README.md

     2. current version:
         1. Mike: 1.5min
         2. Shi: 2min

-1. change the audio length to 5s
+    3. no change of the audio length for current version

 ### **Current state of model training**